thankinson/react_template/README.md

 #
 ## Confused?

-### If your as confused as i am Feel free to ask some questions. more than happs to try and record a video and upload it youtube. (i fail at videos btw).
+### If your as confused as i am Feel free to ask some questions. more than happy to try and record a video and upload it youtube. (i fail at videos btw).